R\'edei permutations with the same cycle structure: Introduction

 \section{Introduction}

 The cycle structure of a permutation captures important information about its dynamics.
 In the case of permutations induced by polynomials over a finite field, the cycle structures of only a few polynomials are known.
-Among these polynomials are the monomials~\cite{MR240184}, Dickson polynomials~\cite{MR1159877}, R\'edei functions~\cite{MR3384830}, Chebyshev polynomials~\cite{MR3911212}, certain $q$-linearized polynomials~\cite{MR959697,MR3911214}, polynomials with low Carlitz rank~\cite{MR2435050}, polynomials of the form $x+\gamma f(x)$ over $\mathbb F_{q^n}$ where $f\colon \mathbb F_{q^n}\to \mathbb F_q$~\cite{MR4149368}, and those ones induced by certain piecewise-affine permutations of $\{1,\ldots,n\}$~\cite{MR4081007}.
+Among these polynomials are the monomials~\cite{MR240184}, Dickson polynomials~\cite{MR1159877}, R\'{e}dei functions~\cite{MR3384830}, Chebyshev polynomials~\cite{MR3911212}, certain $q$-linearized polynomials~\cite{MR959697,MR3911214}, polynomials with low Carlitz rank~\cite{MR2435050}, polynomials of the form $x+\gamma f(x)$ over $\mathbb{F}_{q^{n}}$ where $f\colon \mathbb{F}_{q^{n}}\to \mathbb{F}_{q}$~\cite{MR4149368}, and those ones induced by certain piecewise-affine permutations of $\{1,\ldots ,n\}$~\cite{MR4081007}.
 Another related challenging problem is to find families of polynomials with the same cycle structure.
 The literature in this direction is even more restrict; see~\cite{MR4149368} for instance.
-In this paper we study permutations induced by R\'edei functions over a finite field that share the same cycle structure.
+In this paper we study permutations induced by R\'{e}dei functions over a finite field with the same cycle structure.